 To sign up, fill out this Subscription Form and click “Subscribe to list”.
 Don't forget to check the “I'm not a robot” box that appears when you submit the form.
 If you encounter problems or have questions, send an email to .

 If you should decide to cancel your subscription, just click on the “unsubscribe” link at the bottom of the last Communicator email that you received or enter your email address here.
-If you want to change your profile information (name, address or phone number), click the “Update your preferences” link at the bottom of a Communicator email.
+If you want to change your profile information (name, address or phone number), click the “Update your profile” link at the bottom of a Communicator email.
 To change your email address, send a request to .

 Signing up for the Communicator will NOT result in your email address being added to the Association's email database.
-Likewise, providing your email address to the Association – e.g., giving it to a Service Coordinator at the front desk – will NOT result in you being subscribed to the Communicator.
+Likewise, providing your email address to the Association – e.g., giving it to a member of the Front Desk staff – will NOT result in you being subscribed to the Communicator.
 You may receive emails with important information directly from the HOA manager so please make sure that your email address is in the HOA database.

 Some email programs, as well as email providers, will sometimes treat